cabal-club/cable/readme.md

 Use `crypto_generichash()` with the default settings (`crypto_generichash_BYTES=32`) to hash incoming messages in order to resolve links.
 Hash the entire message with all fields.

-When you "make a post", you are only writing to some local storage indexed by the hash of the content.
-Posts only get sent to other peers in response to queries for content matching certain criteria.

 The `post_type` is a varint, so if the post types below are inadequate, you can create your own using unused numbers (`>64`).